rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 ## Game dynamics

 Now it will start to be interesting.
-Let's move with bats first, because it's easier, and then with the ball.
+Let's move with paddles first, because it's easier, and then with the ball.

 ### User's input

-We need to move with the bats regarding to user input.
+We need to move with the paddles regarding to user input.
-As long as they will hold for example key <kbd>S</kbd>, left bat will be moving down.
+As long as they will hold for example key <kbd>S</kbd>, the left paddle will be moving down.
 In previous lesson we learned how to work with event `on_text`, but this one won't be enough.
 We will need 2 types of events which we don't know yet - `on_key_press` and `on_key_release`.